troymessina/PhysicsArtOfModeling/03Vectors.md

 ```
 Use this to calculate the angle of `r1` and print the angle value.
 The angle will be in radians.

-In VPython, the objects attributes can be manipulated mathematically.
+In VPython, objects' attributes can be manipulated mathematically.
 For example, two vectors drawn as arrows `arw1` and `arw2` can be added together.
 ```python
 r1 = vec(1,1,0)
 r2 = vec(1,-1,0)